Flagsmith/flagsmith/docs/docs/integrations/project-management/github.md

 1. In the Integrations Option in the side bar, find the GitHub integration and click on 'Manage Integration'.
 2. Click on 'Delete Integracion' button, and confirm.
-3. In your Github organisation, uninstall the Flagsmith GitHub App.
+3. In your GitHub organisation, uninstall the Flagsmith GitHub App.